parkwilliamy/RV32I_CPU/README.md

-# PhotonCore
+# NexusCore

-- PhotonCore is based on the RV32I ISA
+- NexusCore is based on the RV32I ISA

 # Verification Outline